-- (i) one or more local newspapers; and - (ii) wherever the estimated value of the contract exceeds £100,000, in one or more newspapers or journals circulating among persons or bodies who undertake such contracts. - (c) The notice must state what the contract is for and where further details may be obtained, invite tenders for its execution and state the last date and time when tenders will be received.
+- (i) one or more relevant professional or trade list/source, where this is not available in the local newspapers; and - (ii) wherever the estimated value of the contract exceeds £100,000, in one or more newspapers or journals circulating among persons or bodies who undertake such contracts. - (c) The notice must state what the contract is for and where further details may be obtained, invite tenders for its execution and state the last date and time when tenders will be received.